 3 Reasons You Should Absolutely, Positively, Pay to Protect Your Identity

-Identity theft and data breach stories seem to be a routine part of headline news nowadays, which is why many financial and security experts recommend that consumers become more proactive about protecting their financial information.
+The main reason why your should protect your identity if to protect the your money you work so hard to save, and not to allow strangers to mooch off of your good name.
+Identity theft and data breach stories seem to be a routine part of headline news nowadays, which is why many financial and security experts recommend that you become more proactive about protecting your financial information, as well as you look into ways to protect your identity.

+According to the 2017 Identity Fraud Study from Javelin Strategy & Research, identity theft reached record heights in 2016, with over 6% of consumers becoming victims of identity fraud.
 While there are plenty of ways to be vigilant on your own, it could be a good investment in yourself to take advantage of low-cost services like credit freezes and credit monitoring for additional levels of security (and peace of mind!).
+Did you know some credit monitoring apps offer up to $1 million identity fraud insurance?
+For as little as $9.99 a month, you could not only improve your financial health but also protect your identity.

 Monthly prices are generally less than you’d pay for one take-out dinner, but it can help you avoid more costly problems that could arise.
 When you consider that fraudsters made off with $16 billion in 2016, as per Javelin, it’s a small price to pay.